 where

-and $M=\{ M_{ij}\}$ is the average number of common neighbours of agents $i$ and $j$ (it also the number of different triads containing the edge $ij$).
+and $M=\{ M_{ij}\}$ is the average number of common neighbors of agents $i$ and $j$ (it also the number of different triads containing the edge $ij$).

-Considering Eq.~\eqref{eq_MF} as one-dimension map one can study its fixed points.
-We immediately recognise $x^0=0$ as a stable fixed point for any value of $a$ parameter and for $a\ll 1$ this is the only fixed point of Eq.~\eqref{eq_MF}.
-However for $a\gg 1$ there are two other fixed points, $x^u<x^s$ corresponding to unstable $x^u(a)$ and stable $x^s(a)$ solutions.
-In fact $x^u$ is a separatrix between domain of attractions of fixed points $x^0$ and $x^s$.
+We immediately recognize $x^0=0$ as a stable fixed point for any value of the $a$ parameter, and for $a\ll 1$ this is the only fixed point of \Cref{eq_MF}.
+However, for $a\gg 1$ there are two other fixed points, $x^u<x^s$ corresponding to unstable $x^u(a)$ and stable $x^s(a)$ solutions.
+In fact, $x^u$ is a separatrix between the domain of attractions of fixed points $x^0$ and $x^s$.
 When $a\gg 1$ then $x^u\approx 1/a$.
-When the parameter $a$ diminishes from large values (it means the temperature $T$ increases) then fixed points $x^u$ and $x^s$ coincide together to the point $x^c$ for a certain value of $a=a^c$ (see Fig.~\ref{fig:x_vs_a}).
+When the parameter $a$ decreases from high values (this means that the temperature $T$ increases), then the fixed points $x^u$ and $x^s$ coincide together with the point $x^c$ for a certain value of $a=a^c$ (see \Cref{fig:x_vs_a}).

-It means that for $a>a_c$ the system is bi-stable and for $a<a^c$ the system is mono-stable.
-The above values $a^c, x^c$ can be received from a pair of transcendental algebraic relations describing the fixed point and its tangency condition, namely
+This means that for $a>a_c$ the system is bi-stable and for $a<a^c$ the system is mono-stable.
+The above values $a^c, x^c$ can be received from a pair of transcendental algebraic relations that describe the fixed point and its tangency condition, namely